 The Carex of Central Florida book is nearing completion.
-Silver Springs, where the old Tarzan movies were filmed, has many unreported or vouchered Carex species.
-The hydric hammocks are wild and wonderful.
-I’ve found the globally imperiled Carex paeninsulae again, and several new.
+Silver Springs, and Rainbow Springs, where the old Tarzan movies were filmed, has many unreported or non-vouchered Carex species.
+The hydric hammocks were still wild and I’ve found the globally imperiled Carex paeninsulae again, and several other new species.

 A new poem just on Irma Bombeck’s humorwriter.org follows the Pitcher Plant Article for Wisconsin Entomological Society, Feb.
 2020.
 I had writer’s guilt leaving the crane fly and the snow flea trapped in the food tube, so wrote a poem for their self-rescue escape at: http://humorwriters.org/2020/03/08/self-rescue-escape/

 Prairie Carex of the Upper Midwest with Carex from wet and dry prairies, and savannas including rare sedges found in Lee County, Illinois and Rock County Wisconsin this past summer.

 Bog-Fen and Woodland Carex books are $24 each.
 Send letter with check to Curtistothethird, P.O.
 Box 731, Lake Villa, Il.
 60046.